1. General provisions

 2.1.
 The Programme Director shall:

-2.1.1. ensure that the study programme as a whole or its main specialities have a graduation thesis Moodle course, respective information has been forwarded to potential supervisors and to the Student Counsellor of the Programme;
+2.1.1. ensure that the study programme as a whole or its main specialities have a graduation thesis Moodle course and respective information has been forwarded to the Student Counsellor of the Programme;

-2.1.2. decide the necessity, procedure, and deadlines for thesis plan submission and create a thesis plan template according to the example provided in Appendix A;
+2.1.2. decide the necessity, procedure, and deadlines for thesis topic and/or plan submission and create a thesis plan template according to the example provided in Appendix A;

 2.1.3. decide the use of pre-defence on the study programme, decide the requirements for the work to be pre-defended, the procedure and deadlines of the pre-defence for the study programme, considering that the pre-defence shall take place at least one week prior to the submission of the defence application;

-2.1.4. ensure that the information listed in points 2.1.2. to 2.1.3. is available to the Student Counsellor of the Study Programme and ensure its availability in the graduation thesis Moodle course by Friday of the second study week of the semester;
+2.1.5. ensure that the information listed in points 2.1.2. to 2.1.4. is available to the Student Counsellor of the Study Programme and ensure its availability in the graduation thesis Moodle course by the beginning of the semester;

 2.2.
 The Programme Director has the right to set, in addition to the deadlines specified by the Dean of the School of Business and Governance in “School of Business and Governance Academic Deadlines”, intermediate deadlines for submitting parts of the graduation thesis in the study programme.
-The latter deadlines shall be available on the graduation thesis Moodle course by Friday of the second study week of the semester.
+The latter deadlines shall be available on the graduation thesis Moodle course by the beginning of the semester.

-2.4.
-Questions, proposals and problems related to supervision of graduation theses which are not the responsibility of the Programme Director are the responsibility of the Director of the Department.
+2.3.5. deal with questions, suggestions and problems related to the supervision of the thesis which are not the responsibility of the Programme Director

 3. Rights and obligations of graduates